George Kisevalter: Education

 In 1926 Kisevalter attended Dartmouth College to study engineering.
 Among his classmates was Nelson Rockefeller.

-Career

-Military
+Military and civilian careers pre-CIA

-Kisevalter spent much of World War II as an army officer involved in supporting the Soviet war effort through the Lend-Lease program.
+Kisevalter spent much of World War II as an army officer stationed in Alaska, involved in supporting the Soviet war effort through the Lend-Lease program.
 His first experience with intelligence came in 1944 when, as a fluent Russian speaker, he was assigned to military intelligence in order to work on Soviet intelligence projects.
 Due to Kisevalter's growing expertise in Soviet matters, as well as his German language skill, he was one of the officers who interviewed Major General Reinhard Gehlen, after Gehlen had surrendered to the US military.
 Gehlen had been Nazi Germany's chief of intelligence for the Eastern Front, and was also well versed in Soviet military and political affairs.

-Military Intelligence
+Kisevalter had a brief civilian agricultural career before joining the CIA.